cornerstonejs/cornerstone3D/packages/docs/docs/migrationGuides.md

 ctVolume.load(callback)
 ```

-Where eventData passed to the callback is (currently) of the form:
+Where eventDetail passed to the callback is (currently) of the form:

 ```
 // Success: